phucdoan2003/maven-multimodule-example/README.md

         <version>0.0.1-SNAPSHOT</version>
     </dependency>

-Then add its execution in the build process for installing the jar file as a dependency in the main module pom.xml, like this:
+Then add its execution in the build process for installing the jar file as a dependency in the main module pom.xml, like this:</br>

     <execution>
         <id>install-template2</id>